Augustinian, built in 1258.

 The church choir has 14th century frescoes including the Burial of Saint

 Martha by Matteo

 Giovannetti.
-Also 14th/15th century monochrome fresco fragments in the cloister
+There are also 14th/15th century monochrome fresco fragments in the cloister

-refectory has a vast fresco of 1522 of the Last Supper (recently
+refectory has a large fresco of 1522 of the Last Supper (found in

 Two panels from a polyptych by Ambrogio Lorenzetti, depicting Saints

 Paul and John the Baptist, are in the Pinacoteca.
-As is a panel of
+As is a sweetly

-Scenes from the New Testament by Cristofano di Bindoccio.
+Scenes from the New Testament (see right) by Niccol˛ di Bonaccorso.

 Oratory within the

 Institute of Santa Teresa complex commissioned by Monsignor Leopoldo